- Live Rates

-When this article was published, toward the end of January 2020, the average rate for a 30-year fixed home loan was 3.51%.
+When this article was published, in the middle of February 2021, the average rate for a 30-year fixed home loan was 2.73%.
 That’s based on the weekly industry survey conducted by Freddie Mac.

 Related: Frequently asked mortgage questions

 Granted, these are just predictions.
-But if they turn out to be accurate, those who end up buying a home in Oregon later in 2020 could entire higher house prices and interest rates.
+But if they turn out to be accurate, those who end up buying a home in Oregon later in 2021 could find higher house prices and interest rates.
 It makes a pretty good case for buying sooner rather than later.

-Back in 2017, we wrote about a mortgage lender survey conducted by Fannie Mae, which indicated that mortgage loan requirements in Oregon and across the country have eased in recent months.
-This information is still relevant, and it’s something you should know about when buying your first home in Oregon in 2020.
+Not long ago, we wrote about an Oregon mortgage lender survey conducted by Fannie Mae, which indicated that mortgage loan requirements in Oregon and across the country have eased in recent months.
+This information is still relevant, and it’s something you should know about when buying your first home in Oregon in 2021.